sangfrois/sangfrois/README.md

 ## François Lespinasse 🧠🤖

-**Transdisciplinary researcher surfing on the edges of their Consciousness with More-than-Human Creativity🌌**
+**Transdisciplinary researcher and artist surfing on the edges of their Consciousness with More-than-Human Creativity🌌**

 ***Sorry for the mess but... this is a revolution***